 If you drink alcohol regularly and then cut down on how much you drink or suddenly stop drinking, you may go through some physical and emotional problems.
-That's because the alcohol is clearing out of your system.
 This is called withdrawal.
+It happens because the alcohol is clearing out of your system.
 Clearing the alcohol from your body is called detoxification, or detox.

-Before you stop drinking, talk to your doctor about how you plan to stop.
+Before you stop drinking, talk to your doctor.
 It's important to tell your doctor exactly how much you have been drinking.
-Your doctor will figure out whether you need to detox in a supervised medical center.
+Your doctor can help you decide if you need to detox in a medical center where you can be supervised.

 What are the symptoms?

-Symptoms of alcohol withdrawal may start as soon as 4 to 12 hours after you stop drinking.
-Or they may not start until several days after the last drink.
+Symptoms of alcohol withdrawal may start a few hours after you stop drinking.
+Or they may not start until a few days after the last drink.